xxfoundation/web-explorer/src/pages/glossary/glossary.md

 ---

-> 📌 If you wanna know more about these and other concepts about xx network blockchain check our [high-level overview of the xx coin](https://xx.network/archive/xxcoin-tokenomics/).
+> 📌 If you want to learn more about the xx network blockchain, its tokenomics and use cases, check out our [high-level overview of the xx coin](https://xx.network/archive/xxcoin-tokenomics/).